Interpolation can hurt robust generalization even when there is no noise: Acknowledgments

-K. Donhauser is supported by the ETH AI Center and the ETH Foundations of Data Science.
-R. Heckel is supported by the IAS at TUM, the DFG (German Research Foundation), and by the NSF under award IIS-1816986.
+K.\ D.\ is supported by the ETH AI Center and the ETH Foundations of Data Science.
+R.\ H.\ is supported by the IAS at TUM, the DFG (German Research Foundation), and by the NSF under award IIS-1816986.